mathieu-clement/composerize-unraid/README.md

   - CI pipeline to create a distributable compiled version
   - Create a Homebrew tap
   - Pre-commit hook, including "go fmt".
+  - Add flag to automatically remove some of the configuration above